Difference Between Budget vs Forecast

 Below is the top 5 difference between Budget and Forecast

-Both Budget vs Forecast are popular choices in the market; let us discuss some of the major Difference:
+Both Budget vs Forecast are popular choices in the market; let us discuss some of the major Differences:

-- Budget is a financial statement of expected revenues and expenses during the budgeted period prepared by management before the budgeted period starts.
-The forecast is the projection of financial trends and outcomes prepared on the basis of historical data
+- A budget is a financial statement of expected revenues and expenses during the budgeted period prepared by management before the budgeted period starts.
+The forecast is the projection of financial trends and outcomes prepared based on historical data.

-- Budget is the quantified outline of the tactical plan that expresses what the management wants the company to achieve during the budgeted period.
-A financial forecast is the quantified outline of the upcoming business activities that express where the company is headed during the forecasted period
+- The budget is the quantified outline of the tactical plan that expresses what the management wants the company to achieve during the budgeted period.
+A financial forecast is the quantified outline of the upcoming business activities demonstrating the company’s direction for the anticipated period.

 - Budgets are usually prepared for one accounting period.
-Forecasts include both short-term projections spanning one quarter and long-term estimates spanning several years
+Forecasts include short-term projections spanning one quarter and long-term estimates spanning several years.

-- Budgets are more static in nature.
+- Budgets are more static.
 Once prepared, budgets are adjusted less frequently, only when there are changes in assumptions used to make the budget.
-In contrast, forecasts are more frequently adjusted to vary the assumptions as well as environmental changes and thus include the most recent and relevant data at any time
+In contrast, forecasts are more frequently adjusted to vary the premises and environmental changes and thus include the most recent and relevant data at any time.

 - Budgets are tactical tools that help companies to manage their operations during an accounting period.
 Forecasts are strategic tools that help companies to plan for their growth over several years.

-- Budgets provide targets for future performance and hence, used for variance analysis of actual vs expected results.
-Forecasts are only projections; they do not provide any performance yardsticks for comparing actual results with forecasted results
+Forecasts are only projections; they do not provide any performance yardsticks for comparing actual results with forecasted results.

 Below is the topmost comparison between Budget vs forecast